 Price risk is the risk that the value of the Fund's financial instruments will fluctuate due to changes in market prices due to factors other than the movement of foreign exchange rates and commissions.

-Price risk mainly arises from the uncertainty of future prices of financial instruments owned by the Fund.
-The Fund's manager closely monitors the price movements of the financial instruments listed on the Saudi Stock Exchange.
-The Fund manages the risks by diversifying its investment portfolio by investing in various market sectors.
+Price risk arises mainly from uncertainty about the future prices of financial instruments owned by the Fund.
+The Fund's manager closely monitors the price movements of the spot gold contracts.